runtimeverification/rdao-smc/README.md

 The model parameters are declared as Maude operators, and are given values using Maude equations given in the module `PARAMS` in **rdao-params.maude**.
 Different scenarios can be investigated by changing the values in this module.

 A fairly recent version of Maude ([Maude 2.4](http://maude.cs.illinois.edu/ "Maude") or newer) will need to be downloaded and installed.
 Installation insructions are available in the linked website above.
-Having the Maude executable available in your `PATH` (e.g. in bash: `export PATH=<path_to_the_maude_executable>:$PATH`) is recommended (will be required later for statiscal verification with PVeStA).
+Having the Maude executable available in your `PATH` (e.g. in bash: `export PATH=<path_to_the_maude_executable>:$PATH`) is recommended (will be required later for statistical verification with PVeStA).

 Once Maude is installed and added to `PATH`, one may run simulations by following the steps below:

 1. Switch to the **/specs** directory, and run Maude to get into its prompt `Maude>`.
 2. Issue the command: `set clear rules off .` to explicitly ask Maude to maintain its state between command runs (this is necessary for pseudo-random number generation).
 3. load the model files: `load apmaude.maude` and then `load rdao.maude`.
 4. Use the rewrite command to obtain a sample run: `rew tick(initState) .`.
-The result is a configuration term that specifies the final state of the protocol session (as specified by the `#SIM-TIME-LIMIT` parameter).
+The result is a configuration term that specifies the final state of the protocol session (as determined by the `#SIM-TIME-LIMIT` parameter).
 You may repeat the command to obtain potentially different runs of the protocol.

 The directory **/specs** includes a Maude script named **rdao-tests.maude** that automates the steps above.
 The script also includes a directive to enable the `print` attribute, which can show a complete log of events generated in the sample run.